hugocaillard/bop/README.md

   - it give guidance on how to use a protocol,
   - it could allow to automatically generate HTML forms to call any BOP.

-Most of the BOP logic rely on a first-is-first principal, meaning, an inscription will be often tied to the first address inscribing it and transfert are ignored.
+Most of the BOP logic rely on a first-is-first principal, meaning, an inscription will be often tied to the first address inscribing it and transfer are ignored.
 **So if you use an inscription service that mints to itself before sending the inscription to you, the inscription service will be the rightful owner of the tokens.**

 **Trasnfers** can have meaning, the function modifier `!` can be used to make it explicit.